clear-code/tb-customizable-ldap-autocomplete/README.md

 Provides (restores) customizability of auto complete items for LDAP addressbook items.
 The customizability is removed by the commit http://hg.mozilla.org/releases/comm-esr31/rev/0ba38b41f77f between Thunderbird 24 and 31, by [the bug 452232 – Move LDAP autocomplete over to toolkit interfaces](https://bugzilla.mozilla.org/show_bug.cgi?id=452232).

+And this also provides preview popup for autocomplete items and addressbook sidebar items, if they have their own photo.
+It also works for photo stored in `thumbnailPhoto` attribute of LDAP addressbooks, when another addon [LDAP Contact Photo](https://addons.mozilla.org/thunderbird/addon/ldap-contact-photo/) is available.

 ## How to show extra information into autocomplete items?

 You can use following extra preferences to customize the format of the autocomplete items.